 Squitieri made a series of these Italian crime films in the early to mid seventies, including the Fabio Testi films GANG WAR IN NAPLES (1972) and BLOOD BROTHERS (1974), and his direction is pretty sharp here.
 This is by no means a great film but it's an enduring and entertaining one.
 Squitieri also turns in a few surprising moments including a brutal and prolonged stabbing scene and a very odd, and surprisingly moving, final five minutes.

 The film doesn't skimp on the violence with lots of gunplay and squibs, and the excitement it generates throughout is palatable.
 A highlight is the work of Franco Campanino who turns in a varied and solid score that swings between hard rock and more lyrical orchestrated pieces.
 A soundtrack featuring the killer score was released and is highly collectible.
-Another high mark of the film is the work of Cinematographer Eugenio Bentivoglio who gives the film a suitably grimy palate and would work with Squitieri on several films before and after this.
-Bentivoglio would unfortunately shoot very few films in his career, but his work here is noteworthy.

 The version of THE CLIMBER that I watched is the full uncut 102 minute print with all of the violence and nudity intact.
 It comes from a rare Greek full frame VHS and is dubbed in English.
 The print is faded and very dark in spots but as of right now it is the best and most complete version out there.